Mrtracker-new/InvisioVault_R/PROJECT_COMPLETE.md

-# 🎉 InvisioVault - PROJECT COMPLETE!
+# 🎉 InVisioVault - PROJECT COMPLETE!

+## 📚 **Educational Project by Rolan (RNR)**

+**Purpose**: Advanced learning project for cybersecurity, cryptography, and steganography research

-## ✅ **FINAL STATUS: PRODUCTION READY**
+## ✅ **FINAL STATUS: EDUCATIONAL PROTOTYPE COMPLETE**

-**InvisioVault** has been **completely implemented** with all advanced features from the project specification.
-The application is now ready for professional use with enterprise-grade security and functionality.
+**InvisioVault** has been **completely implemented** as an educational project with all advanced features from the specification.
+This application serves as a comprehensive learning tool for understanding steganography, cryptography, and secure software development practices.

 ---